Azure/data-api-builder/docs/getting-started/getting-started-azure-sql.md

 - `PUT` & `PATCH`: update or create an item
 - `DELETE`: delete an item

-Whenever you need to access a single item, you can get the item you want by specifying its primary key:
+Whenever you need to access a single item, you can get the item you want through a `GET` request by specifying its primary key:

 ```text
 /api/Book/id/1000